ankitects/anki-manual/src/getting-started.md

     A: Bonjour
        Page #12

-In this example, we have three related pieces of information: a French word, an English meaning, and a page number.
+In both cards, we have the same three related pieces of information: a French word, an English meaning, and a page number.
 If we put them together, they’d look like this: